apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

 user actions and updating the state of the View.
 In MVI, the intent is a separate layer that represents user actions, making it easier to reason about app behavior and handle edge cases.

-By adapting VMI, you can create a more reactive, predictable and testable app while reducing coupling between layers and improving overall maintainability of your codebase.MVI allows you to model user interactions as intents.
+By adapting MVI, you can create a more reactive, predictable and testable app while reducing coupling between layers and improving overall maintainability of your codebase.MVI allows you to model user interactions as intents.